-Eton Star Oldham is a new sixth form college proposed at the site of the current Tommyfield Market, which will be funded by the Department for Education.
-The scheme is currently in its RIBA 2 feasibility stage.
+Eton Star Oldham is a proposed new sixth form college proposed at the site of the current Tommyfield Market, which will be funded by the Department for Education.
+The proposals for the site are currently at design development stage.
 Eton Star Oldham will provide a high-quality, academically focussed teaching and learning environment, together with wrap around spaces and support to enable aspiring local pupils to benefit from a rigorous and rounded education which broadens the opportunities available to them both during and after their sixth form studies.

-The building will accommodate 480 pupils and have a range of engaging learning spaces supported by lecture halls, dining / cafes, library and associated study and social areas.
+The building will accommodate approximately 480 pupils and have a range of engaging learning spaces supported by lecture halls, dining / cafes, library and associated study and social areas.
 It is likely to be three storey and take up a large proportion of the current car park and outdoor market site, as well as taking advantage of the existing and new public and sustainable transport options, plus public realm opportunities.
 It will benefit from the latest low carbon design and technologies and will be developed in full coordination with the Local Authority planning and highways teams and the phases of the wider regeneration.